 Emails are one of the best ways to market your services.
-In a sense, these are the driving engine that allows businesses to get more sales organically without using any type of paid service.
+In a sense, these are the driving engine that allows businesses to get more sales organically without using any type of paid ads.

 But what if these emails become an operational load for your business?